lp Command: Tutorial & Examples

 Printing files from the shell

-The lp command is a powerful utility in Linux which allows you to print files directly from the shell.
+The lp command is a powerful utility in Linux that allows you to print files directly from the shell.
 While it may seem outdated to print files from the command line, it is actually an efficient way to manage printing tasks, especially when dealing with a large number of files or complex print settings.

 The lp command sends a print job to a destination, typically a printer.
 It's a part of the Common Unix Printing System (CUPS), which is a modular printing system for Unix-like computer operating systems.